markrebec/activerecord-collections/README.md

 ### Act on Results

-You can easily call methods against each of the records in your collection either by using the default dynamic delegation or forcing delegation with `#on_items`.
+You can easily call methods against each of the records in your collection either by using the default dynamic delegation or forcing delegation with `#on_records`.

 ```ruby
 Things.where(attribute: value).sync_to_cache  # calls the Thing#sync_to_cache instance method on all the records in the collection